improvedk/improve.dk/source/_posts/wasted-bytes-add-up-consider-your-data-types-carefully/wasted-bytes-add-up-consider-your-data-types-carefully.md

 2 | Number of variable length columns
 2 | Variable length column offset array

 Finally, each record has an accompanying two byte pointer in the row offset array, meaning the total overhead per record amounts to 13 bytes.
-Thus we’ve got 48 bytes in total per record, and with 8096 bytes of available data space per page, that amounts to a max of about 168 rows per page.
+Thus we've got 48 bytes in total per record, and with 8096 bytes of available data space per page, that amounts to a max of about 168 rows per page.

-To test things out, we’ll insert 100k rows into the table:
+To test things out, we'll insert 100k rows into the table:

 ```sql
 BEGIN TRAN